Astoundify/wp-job-manager-contact-listing/readme.txt

 The Job/Resume listing must also have an email address associated with it, not a URL to a website.

 **Next**, create a new form notification with the "Send To" field set to "Email" and "no-reply@listingowner.com" as the value.
+Fill the body with the information you want to send to the listing owner.

 = What settings do I need for Ninja Forms? =